{{flagHref}}

 Structural concrete, large infrastructure projects

-Can recycled concrete be used as an aggregate?
+Can recycled concrete be used as an aggregate under ASTM C33?

-Yes, recycled concrete can be utilised as an aggregate provided that it meets the quality standards specified in ASTM C33.
+Yes, recycled concrete can be used as an aggregate as long as it meets the quality standards of ASTM C33.

 About the author